A Categorical Framework for Learning Generalised Tree Automata: Generalised Learning Algorithm

-In Algorithm~\ref{alg:main}, the wrapper is initialised with trivial maps and extended to be closed and consistent using the subroutine \textsc{Fix} (line~\ref{line:trivial}).
-The equivalence query for the main loop (line~\ref{line:loop}) returns a counterexample in the form of a recursive coalgebra, which is used to update the wrapper.
-The updated wrapper is then again passed on to the subroutine \textsc{Fix} (line~\ref{line:complete}) to be made closed and consistent.
+In \autoref{alg:main}, the wrapper is initialised with trivial maps and extended to be closed and consistent using the subroutine \textsc{Fix} (line~\ref{line:trivial}).
+The equivalence query for the main loop (line~\ref{line:loop}) returns a counterexample in the form of a recursive coalgebra, which is used to update the wrapper (line~\ref{line:update}, which will be explained in more detail later, when we define runs).
+The updated wrapper is passed on to the subroutine \textsc{Fix} (line~\ref{line:complete}) to be made closed and consistent.

-A crucial point is defining what it means to resolve the ``current'' closedness and consistency defects.
-We refer to these as \emph{local} defects, by which we mean the ones directly visible.
-For instance, in the DA example, the local closedness defects are the rows from the bottom part missing in the upper part, together with the empty word row if it is missing.
-The local consistency defects are the pairs of row labels that should be distinguished based on differing acceptance of those labels by the target, or differing rows when the labels are extended with a single symbol.
+A crucial point for \autoref{alg:closedcons} is defining what it means to resolve the ``current'' closedness and consistency defects.
+We call these \emph{local} defects, meaning the ones that can be directly detected in the current wrapper.
+For DAs, local closedness defects are rows from the bottom part missing in the top part, and the empty word row if it is missing.
+Local consistency defects are pairs of row labels which are distinguished by the target language, or with differing rows when the labels are extended with a single symbol.